adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

         # lookupflag 0;      (implicit)
             sub c t by c_t;
             sub c s by c_s;
-        # The rules above will be placed in a lookup that is registered for all the
+        # The rules above will be placed in a lookup that is registered for all
-        # specified languages for the script latn, but not any other scripts.
+        # the specified languages for the script latn, but not any other scripts.

         language DEU;
         # script latn;       (stays the same)
         # lookupflag 0;      (stays the same)
             sub c h by c_h;
             sub c k by c_k;
-        # The rules above will be placed in a lookup that is registered only under the
+        # The rules above will be placed in a lookup that is registered only
-        # script latn, language DEU.
+        # under the script 'latn', 'language DEU'.

         language TRK;
-        # This will inherit both the top level default rules - the rules
+        # This will inherit both the top level default rules - the rules defined
-        # defined before the first 'script' statement, and the script-level default rules for 'latn':
+        # before the first 'script' statement, and the script-level default
-        # all the lookups of this feature defined after the 'script latn' statement, and before the language DEU statement.
+        # rules for 'latn: all the lookups of this feature defined after the
+        # 'script latn' statement, and before the 'language DEU' statement.
-        # If TRK were not named here, it would not inherit the default rules for the script latn.
+        # If 'TRK' were not named here, it would not inherit the default rules
+        # for the script 'latn'.
 } liga;

 feature kern {
     pos a y -150;
     # [more pos statements]
     # All the rules in this feature will be grouped in a single lookup
-    # that is is registered under all the language-systems.
+    # that is registered under all the languagesystems.
 } kern;
 ```